All or Nothing Girl (A Rauc & Rollmance)

 Finding Fidelity is a fictional novel that explores themes like: divorce, fathers & sons, following in footsteps, repeating mistakes, outrunning the past, music, and the importance of excellent HiFi gear.

 Jaye Ferguson is a middle 40s divorcee.
 He finds himself living in a fixer-upper with joint custody of his six-year-old daughter and four-year-old son.
 He is mired in an undead and unfulfilling career.
-His younger brother is an ageless ladies man, and his father is aging too rapidly.
+His younger brother is an ageless ladies man, and his father is an aged curmudgeon.
 Desperately working to avoid a replay of his own childhood, he feels powerless to spare his children from a similar fate.
 Despite trying to be better than his father, he feels helpless to become him.

 Toiling haplessly to keep a job he loathes, he is delivered from certain self-destruction by a HiFi system, a few good records, and the thrift store almighty.